kaizen-ai/kaizenflow/documentation/general/code_style.md

      - You can fix lints or just do formatting: it's up to you
      - You can make this change directly on `master` or do a PR if you want to be extra sure: your call

+# Code style for different languages

+## SQL
+- You can use the package `https://github.com/andialbrecht/sqlparse` to format SQL queries
+- There is also an on-line version of the same formatter at https://sqlformat.org